 Air source heat pumps explained

-Our guide to air source heat pumps explains how they work, how much they cost, and how much they could save you on your energy bills.
+Find out how air source heat pumps work, how much they cost, and how much they could save you on your energy bills.

-Air source pumps are an alternative way to heat your home, and could be the ideal solution if you want to generate your own heat and potentially save money on your energy bills.
+Air source pumps serve as an alternative way to heat your home, and could be the ideal solution if you want to generate your own heat and potentially save money on your energy bills.

-Make sure you're not paying too much for energy.
-Use our independent switching site, Which?
-Switch, to find a cheap energy deal.
+Make sure you're not paying too much for gas and electricity.
+Our independent switching site, Which?
+Switch, will help you to find a cheap energy deal.

 Many air source heat pumps are eligible for payment through the Renewable Heat Incentive, a government scheme that provides payments to homeowners who generate their own heat.